Who is Power Systems Platform Test?

-- System p hardware
+- Power systems hardware

-- IBM storage hardware and SAN
+- IBM Storage Hardware, Network Hardware, and SAN

-System p platform test has organized its test environment and operations to be as customer-like as possible.
-Our team is organized in a way that many IT shops are, and our team members take on the roles of system programmers, operators, database administrators, and so on.
+Power systems platform test has organized its test environment and operations to be as customer-like as possible.
+Our team is organized in a way that many IT shops are, and our team members take on the roles of Power systems programmers, operators, database administrators, and so on.
 We focus on providing availability of applications to end users, and we pay attention to performance objectives and changes in performance as elements of the test environment are changed.
 We look at the recovery aspects and behavior of our systems from an end user's perspective.
 Our goal, like yours, is to have our workloads up 24 hours a day, 7 days a week (24 x 7).
 We have workloads that exercise the clustering, networking, SAN, storage, and application enablement characteristics of our configuration.